oddz/dh150-audrey/index.md

 ### low-fidelity prototype

-Drawing from these essential features, I sketched out screen designs and user flows.
-This step is essential, as ideas can finally be translated into a roughly organized and much more tangible format.
-I sought to ensure that all the different screens ha
+Drawing from these features, I sketched out further screen designs and outlined user flows.
+This step is essential, as ideas can finally be translated into an organized and much more tangible format.
+I sought to ensure that all the different screens had a logical connection, so that users would easily be able to understand the system.

+I crafted a homescreen to display upcoming tasks, a screen to display all lists, a "new task" screen, a "new list" screen, and a calendar viewing screen.

+With these screens, I created three possible tasks to test the features.

+1. Input a homework assignment.
+2. Create a grocery list.
+3. View the calendar.

+Using these tasks, I conducted a prototype test in order to get a sense of an actual user's flow, in which I garnered some helpful feedback to improve the design.

 Read more on my low-fidelity prototyping [here.](https://github.com/oddz/dh150-audrey/tree/main/assignment6)

 ### high-fidelity prototype

+Based off of the ideas and feedback from the low-fidelity prototype, I designed a high-fidelity prototype using Figma.
+This allowed me to visualize the application in a tangible format that imitated the product's functions and features.
+It also provided a concrete way to test the product with actual users, and to recieve feedback.

+This prototype visualizes the original features and demonstrates possible tasks.

+1. Adding a new task.
+2. Adding a new list.
+3. Viewing tasks in a calendar format.

 Read more on my high-fidelity prototyping [here.](https://github.com/oddz/dh150-audrey/tree/main/assignment7)